 Notice: This document was originally published in 2012.

-This document provides high level processes for upgrading your environment from Engine Yard Gentoo 2009 to Engine Yard Gentoo 12.11 (stable-v2 to stable-v4).
+This document provides high level processes for a simple environment upgrade from Engine Yard Gentoo 2009 to Engine Yard Gentoo 12.11 (stable-v2 to stable-v4).
 It supports the recent addition of the latest generation AWS instance types such as AWS M3, AWS C3 and AWS C4.

 Tip: Use the tools and documentation (which are linked-to in the process steps) to save time.